Responsible Executive: Executive Vice President for Student Success; Executive Director of Organizational Culture and Enrichment

 - This request shall be made each semester to remain in effect.

-- If the student does not wish directory information to be released, the student’s name will not appear in public listings released by the college such as Dean’s List, Honor Roll list, or Graduation list.
+- If the student does not wish directory information to be released, the student’s name will not appear in public listings released by Motlow State such as Dean’s list, Honor Roll list, or Graduation list.

-- A student’s right to access his/her education records includes the right to inspect and review content of such records.
+- A student’s right to access their education records includes the right to inspect and review content of such records.

 - The student has the right to seek amendment of the records that the student believes to be inaccurate, misleading, or otherwise in violation of the student’s privacy rights.

-- The student has the right to file a complaint with the U.S. Department of Education
+- The student also has the right to file a complaint with the U.S. Department of Education

-concerning alleged failures by the College to comply with the requirements of FERPA.
+concerning alleged failures by Motlow State to comply with the requirements of FERPA.

 Family Compliance Office